iraiosub/riboseq-flow/README.md

 ### Authors and contact

 This DSL2 Nextflow pipeline is written and maintained by Ira Iosub in Prof. Jernej Ule's lab at The Francis Crick Institute.
-It is based on a snakemake pipeline in collaboration with the original author, Oscar Wilkins.
+It is based on a snakemake pipeline in collaboration with its original author, Oscar Wilkins.
-To raise any issues or comments with the pipeline, please email `ira.iosub@crick.ac.uk` or raise and issue on github.
+To raise any issues or comments with the pipeline, please email `ira.iosub@crick.ac.uk` or raise an issue on github.